lukes/herald/README.md

 Usage
 -----

-`require` Herald into your Ruby project:
+First step, `require` Herald into your Ruby project to begin using it:

     require 'rubygems'
     require 'herald'